 At the Aquarium

-Our Ruddy Ducks came to us from the Great Plains Zoo in Sioux Falls, South Dakota where they were bred.
-They are fed a waterfowl pellet food supplemented with mealworms, bloodworms, krill, mussels, and romaine lettuce.
+Our Ruddy Ducks are fed a waterfowl pellet food supplemented with mealworms, bloodworms, krill, mussels, and romaine lettuce.
+They live in the Shorebird Sanctuary exhibit outdoors on the second floor.

 U.S. coastlines north to British Columbia, Canada and Massachusetts and inland to Missouri.
 Introduced:Great Britain and Europe.